sabneet95/Space-Ball/README.md

 # Space Ball - A basketball game

-Space Ball is a Python-based Qt graphical instant messaging program utilizing the QUdpSocket for semi-secure peer-to-peer communications.
+Space Ball is a Python-based graphical physics simulation of planetary motion and a somewhat engaging basketball game.

 ![](https://github.com/sabneet95/Space-Basketball/blob/master/Space_Ball.png)
 ![](https://github.com/sabneet95/Space-Basketball/blob/master/Space_Ball2.png)

-→ `In a transition from VPython 6 to 7 some of the game logic is finnacly, will be fixed at a later stage.`
+→ `In a transition from VPython 6 to 7, some of the game logic is finicky – may be fixed at a later stage.`

 ## Requirements